 Social policy has never been so important to protect the wellbeing of citizens and reduce the social impact of the virus.
-The COVID-19 pandemic is a unique time of social struggle.
-This year we will see expounded poverty levels as the economic impact of the crisis takes root.
-Our already overstretched NHS is being pushed to the limit caring for COVID-19 patients and providing continuing care to patients with existing conditions.
-Care home and hospices are in crisis as charitable funding is cut and staff shortages increase due to COVID-19.
+The COVID-19 pandemic has been a unique time of social struggle.
+We saw expounded poverty levels as the economic impact of the crisis took root.
+Our already overstretched NHS was being pushed to the limit caring for patients and providing continuing care to patients with existing conditions.
+Care home and hospices were in crisis as charitable funding is cut and staff shortages increase due.
 We are likely on the cusp of a mental health crisis, as people struggle to cope with isolation and key workers face burnout.
 We will experience the impact of this pandemic in our society for years to come.
-Undoubtedly, it will be those already vulnerable in society that suffer most from the impact of COVID-19 even as some of the systems adapt to provide some kind of security.
+Undoubtedly, it has been those already vulnerable in society that suffered most from the impact.

 We are extremely proud that our course is ranked in the Complete University Guide as number one in the country for student satisfaction and number one within the North West for Social Policy courses (2023).

 - Learn about the ways in which governments seek to improve the welfare of their citizens